VoteCast: Inflation, democracy drive demoralized US voters

 With deep doubts about the economy’s health because of inflation nearing 40-year highs, they’ve sought to frame the election as a referendum on Biden, saying that high prices flowed out of his $1.9 trillion in pandemic aid and resistance to providing more leases for oil drilling on federal land.

 Biden and his fellow Democrats have argued that the U.S. middle class is poised for a renaissance because of their investments on infrastructure, computer chip production and clean energy projects.
 The president has said the 8.2% annual inflation is a consequence of Russia invading Ukraine in February, which caused a spike in food and energy prices.
+Administration officials went to great pains to lower prices at the pump, but when thinking about inflation nearly half of voters said that higher food costs were what mattered most when casting their ballots.

-But inflation has been a clear blow to the well-being of many Americans.
+Inflation has been a clear blow to the well-being of many Americans.
 A third of voters describe their families as falling behind financially.
 That’s nearly double the percentage of the electorate that said the same two years ago.
 A similar percentage say they are not confident they can keep up with their expenses.

-About half of voters name groceries and other food costs as the significant consideration, far more than gas, housing and health care expenses.

 While inflation has shaped Republican messaging in the run-up to the midterms, voters are split over pinning the blame on Biden.
 About half say his policies led prices to climb, while nearly as many say the inflation is due to forces outside the president’s control.